Z. L. Sung Adventist Academy

 - The Florida Conference of Seventh-day Adventists, an approved accrediting association of the Florida Association of Academic Non-public Schools (FAANS) FAANS is an affiliate member of the Council of American Private Education (CAPE) and is recognized by the State of Florida.

-- The Southern Union Conference of Seventh-day Adventists, as prescribed by the Accrediting Association of Seventh-day Adventist Schools, Colleges, and Universities and the National Council for Private School Accreditations (NCPSA)
+- The Southern Union Conference of Seventh-day Adventists, as prescribed by the Accrediting Association of Seventh-day Adventist Schools, Colleges, and Universities and the National Council for Private School Accreditation (NCPSA)

 Preparing youth for service to God and humanity through Christian character development and academic excellence.